eastgenomics/eggd_fusioninspector/README.md

 * --max_sensitivity
 * --extreme_sensitivity

-The following options are already set in the app:
+The following arguments are not available though 'opt_parameters' - they are either set and controlled in the app, or have their own DNAnexus input options:
 * --vis
 * --examine_coding_effect
 * --extract_fusion_reads_file
 * --CPU

-The below option is unlikely to be needed with our workflow:
+* --fusions
+* --left_fq
+* --right_fq
+* --out_prefix
+* --genome_lib_dir
+* --include_Trinity
-* --samples_file SAMPLES_FILE
+* --samples_file

 ## This app was made by East GLH